TXHCat/JCCIImageView/README.md

 # JCCIImageView
 An image view for rendering CIImage with Metal/OpenGL/CoreGraphic.
+Available on iOS and OS X. Written in Swift.

 ```
 let imageView = JCCIImageView(frame: CGRect(x: 50, y: 50, width: 300, height: 300))